css-modules/css-modules/README.md

 ### webpack

-Webpacks [css-loader](https://github.com/webpack/css-loader) in module mode replaces every local-scoped identifier with a global unique name (hashed from module name and local identifier by default) and exports the used identifer.
+Webpack's [css-loader](https://github.com/webpack/css-loader) in module mode replaces every local-scoped identifier with a global unique name (hashed from module name and local identifier by default) and exports the used identifer.

 Extending adds the source class name(s) to the exports.